Chart Color Schemes

 Population growth drivers in Exmouth are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Exmouth's population was around 5,284 as of November 2025.
-This reflected an increase of 625 people since the 2021 Census, which reported a population of 4,659 people.
-The change was inferred from the estimated resident population of 5,277 in June 2024 and an additional 48 validated new addresses since the Census date.
-This level of population equated to a density ratio of 0 persons per square kilometer.
-Exmouth's growth of 13.4% since the 2021 census exceeded the SA4 region's growth of 7.6%.
-Population growth was primarily driven by interstate migration, contributing approximately 46.9% of overall population gains during recent periods.
+Exmouth's population, as per AreaSearch's analysis, is 5284 as of November 2025.
+This figure reflects a 625 person increase (13.4%) since the 2021 Census, which reported a population of 4659 people.
+The change is inferred from the estimated resident population of 5277 in June 2024 and an additional 48 validated new addresses since the Census date.
+This results in a population density ratio of 0.00 persons per square kilometer, indicating ample space per person.
+Exmouth's growth rate of 13.4% since the 2021 census surpassed the SA4 region (7.6%) and the national average, positioning it as a growth leader in the region.
+Interstate migration contributed approximately 46.9% to overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch utilised growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
-Demographic trends projected an above median population growth for locations outside capital cities.
-The area was expected to grow by 948 persons to 2041, recording a gain of 17.8% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
+For areas not covered by this data and post-2032 estimations, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Future demographic trends project above median population growth for locations outside capital cities.
+The area is expected to grow by 948 persons to 2041, reflecting a total gain of 17.8% over the 17 years.

 Frequently Asked Questions - Population